dAmihl/dshw09/README.md

 3. Run jar with argument "server" or without argument to start as server 3.1 Run jar with argument "client" to start as client.

-The server is currently not capable of handling multiple requests, but can rather easily be added by addin asynchronous thread-based computation.
+The server is currently not capable of handling multiple requests by one client, but can rather easily be added by addin asynchronous thread-based computation.
+The server can handle multiple requests by multiple clients.